How to Install LAMP Stack on Ubuntu 24.04 Server/Desktop

 Step 3: Install MariaDB Database Server

 MariaDB is a drop-in replacement for MySQL.
-Enter the following command to install it on Ubuntu 18.04.
+It is developed by former members of MySQL team who are concerned that Oracle might turn MySQL into a closed-source product.
+Enter the following command to install MariaDB on Ubuntu 24.04.

 sudo apt install mariadb-server mariadb-client

-After it’s installed, MariaDB server should be automatically stared.
+After it’s installed, MariaDB server should be automatically started.
 Use systemctl to check its status.

 systemctl status mariadb